MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/ios.md

 > * [React Native Android](react-native-android.md)
 > * [React Native iOS](react-native-ios.md)

-Mobile Center Push enables you to send push notifications to users of your app from the Mobile Center portal.
+App Center Push enables you to send push notifications to users of your app from the App Center portal.

 ## Prerequisite - Enable Apple Push Notifications service (APNs) for your app

-Configure Apple Push Notifications service (APNs) for your app from your Apple developer account and Mobile Center portal before adding Mobile Center Push to your app.
+Configure Apple Push Notifications service (APNs) for your app from your Apple developer account and App Center portal before adding App Center Push to your app.

 ### Enable push notifications on your application